Novice Uke: A Beginner’s First Ukulele Lesson

 When you press a finger from your left hand into the space between the fret wires, you shorten the string.
 This raises the pitch of the note.

-When the frets are called by number, press in the corresponding fret space.
-If you’re told to press the 3rd fret, press in the 3rd fret space from the nut (the little piece with slots at the end of the fretboard that holds the strings).
+Press in the fret space corresponding to the fret number.
+If you’re told to press the 3rd fret, press in the 3rd fret space from the nut (the top end of the fretboard that holds the strings in slots).

 Playing a chord

-To play a chord on your ukulele, your left hand is going to hold down a combination of frets or open strings and the right hand is going to brush down through all the strings to sound them.
+To play a chord on your ukulele, your left hand fingers are going to hold down a combination of frets and the right hand fingers are going to strum by brushing down through all the strings.

 Once you’ve got the proper motion, try to get a steady beat going.
 If you can count “1…2…3…4…” evenly and strum down on each number, you’ll be in good shape.